windmill-labs/windmilldocs/docs/how-tos/10_add_new_module_to_hub.md

-# Add a new module to WindmillHub
+# Add module to WindmillHub

 New modules/scripts can be added to Windmill Hub by logging in and navigating to the homepage at [Windmill Hub](https://hub.windmill.dev/).